WhatsTheDeetz/kip/KIP0/KIP0.md

 To serve as a Sophon, an individual must meet the following requirements.

-- Must be a member of the DAO, i.e. should hold the governance token.
 - Must have a durable identity, whether real or pseudonymous.
 - Should have history or relationship with the DAO in some way.
 - Should have a stake in the DAO's continued success.
+- Should have demonstrated expertise in an area of desirable need.

 ### KIP0e2 Recommendations
 Sophons examine proposals in order to publish a non-binding recommendation.
 The recommendation made by the Sophons should be one of the following three possibilities: